 The Stuart connection to Greenwich began with Elizabeth I’s successor King James I, who resided in the old Tudor palace.
-He wanted to build another palace for his wife, Anne of Denmark, where she could entertain friends.
+However he wanted to build another palace for his wife, Anne of Denmark, where she could entertain friends.

-The Queen’s House was completed around 1636 and is considered remarkable for its break with the traditional, red-brick Tudor style of building, and for its elegant proportions and the high quality of its interiors.
+The Queen’s House is considered remarkable for its break with the traditional, red-brick Tudor style of building, and for its elegant proportions and the high quality of its interiors.
 It was the first fully Classical building in England.